Rangi42/polishedcrystal/README.md

 * New characters, including Lorelei and Agatha from R/B/Y, Lyra and the Team Rocket Executives from HG/SS, and others.
 * Steadily increasing challenges throughout the game, with new post-game content that climaxes in a level 100 battle.
 * Music and graphics devamped from other versions.
+* Nuzlocke mode in the Option menu, enabling the basic rules of the [Nuzlocke Challenge](http://bulbapedia.bulbagarden.net/wiki/Nuzlocke_Challenge).

 ## Screenshots